 Another former actor, Ronald Reagan, recognized how the movie remained in America’s consciousness decades later.
 He invokes the movie in this clip, discussing what it was like for a Republican to be in Democratic territory.

 When viewers saw Cooper’s friend Jimmy Stewart give an emotional speech at the Oscars, though, they realized Cooper was not well.
-The news soon came out that Cooper was suffering from prostate cancer, and he died one month later on May 13, 1961, leaving behind a collection of great films that would be the envy of any actor.
+The news soon came out that Cooper was suffering from prostate cancer.
+He died one month later on May 13, 1961, leaving behind a collection of great films that would be the envy of any actor.

 What is your favorite Gary Cooper movie?
 Leave your two cents in the comments.